AndrewShamrey/travel-app-back/README.md

 __For Persons:__
 ```
 READ full list of persons -> /api/persons
+READ an existing person by its own nickname -> /api/persons/full/:name
+READ an existing person by its own nickname (without photo) -> /api/persons/withoutPhoto/:name
-READ an existing person by its own nickname -> /api/persons/:name
+READ an existing person by its own nickname and password -> /api/persons/one/:name/:pass
 CREATE new person -> send POST request to address /api/persons/
 UPDATE an existing person by its own id -> send PUT request to address /api/persons/:id
 UPDATE same fields of an existing person by it own id -> send PATCH request to address /api/persons/:id